-Sara Steinberg, Ph.D., BCBA-D Program Director ssteinbergforman@crec.org
+Sara Steinberg, Ph.D., BCBA-D Program Director

-125 Latimer Lane

-Weatogue, CT 06089
+125 Latimer Lane Weatogue, CT 06089 (860) 651-3872

-Message from the Executive Director

 For over fifty years CREC has supported public education throughout the Capitol Region.

 CREC is one of six Regional Education Service Centers in Connecticut.
 Service is part of that title, and service is at the heart of what we do as an organization.
 We provide an array of programs and services with a staff of passionate individuals who strive for excellence in everything we do, who understand that by working collaboratively, we are stronger and better able to meet the needs of those we serve, who are champions for equity and who act courageously in support of those in need.